atomicwire/orchestra-examples/basic-examples/README.md

 | [09-openapi](./09-openapi)             | Produce OpenAPI documentation using an Orchestra spec                                    |
 | [10-analyzers](./10-analyzers)         | Generate a report that analyzes an Orchestra spec for style and compatability compliance |

 Each of the examples contains a `runExample` Gradle task that is wired to call the Orchestra plugin task that the example is demonstrating.
-To run all basic examples at once run:
+For example to run [02-markdown](./02-markdown), the command would be

 ```
-./gradlew runExample
+./gradlew :basic-examples:02-markdown:runExample
 ```